Coronary Artery Disease: Helping a Loved OneSkip to the navigation

 How can I help with daily activities?

-People who have CAD may have a lot of physical limitations because of chest pain or shortness of breath with exertion or because of severe weakness.
+People who have CAD may have a lot of physical limitations because of angina symptoms or shortness of breath with exertion or because of severe weakness.
 These people may rely on others for help with relatively simple but important tasks.
 If your loved one experiences trouble with daily activities, you and your family may choose to assume a large role in managing his or her day-to-day life.
 Some of the ways in which you can help are listed below.

 - Providing a clean environment.
 Cleaning the house may be too difficult during recovery.
 But a clean environment can be important for both mood and health (to prevent infections).
 Caregivers should consider cleaning the house regularly or hiring a maid service.
 Also, the temperature and humidity of the home should be controlled as precisely as possible.
 The physical discomforts of recovery from surgery often get worse during hot, humid days, and air conditioners should be used during the summer, if possible.